Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 How might we…

-design an AAC app that minimizes set-up and eye strain, integrates AI for predictive text and smart gaze tracking, and adapts to the unique needs of the individual so that they can communicate efficiently and independently without obscuring their face?
+design an AAC app that minimizes eye strain, integrates AI for predictive text and smart gaze tracking, and adapts to the unique needs of the individual so that they can communicate efficiently and independently without obscuring their face?

 Quantitative Goal: